rtortora/pg-migrations/README.md

 * Easily controlled template for new migrations.
 * Advisory locks are used to ensure that multiple instances of your app won't run the same migrations at the same time (for multi-server deployments).
 * All migrations are run in a transaction.
 If any fail, it rolls the transaction back, and stops what it's doing.

+Motivations:

+A little bit on why this library exists, not relevant to understanding how to use it.

+* While many migration tools allow for raw SQL, the vast majority have their own API and raw SQL is an afterthought.
+This tool provides low-friction raw SQL access using the pg gem directly, and even allows literal .sql files to serve as migrations.
+This allows you to write migrations without having to learn and later remember some tool-specific API.
+* When a project gets old, the migrations folder tends to get out of control with too many files.
+This tool allows you to move local migration files without incurring them to re-run, as long as the filename itself remains unchanged.
+This tool also provides a `tidy` command to automatically organize your migrations, and an `autoTidy` project configuration option.
+* Some migration tools don't have an automatic mechanism to prevent multiple migration attempts from running at the same time, and some don't run in a transaction, which can make production deployment scary.
+This tool uses pg_advisory_lock by default to ensure only one 'up/down' can run at a time, and always puts migrations in a transaction.

 ## Installation